 If a significant amount of reverse engineering will be necessary to understand circuit operation, consult with the requestor and your management.
 Layout reverse engineering is very time consuming and should not be performed unless absolutely necessary.

-Figure 1 - Photograph of an NMOS 64k SRAM showing its various blocks.
-This photograph serves as the basis for figures 2 - 10.
-(Photo courtesy ICE Corp).
+Photograph of an NMOS 64k SRAM showing its various blocks.
+This photograph serves as a basis for Figs. 2-10. (photo courtesy ICE Corp).

-Figure 2 - Photograph of an address buffer on the NMOS 64k SRAM showing power, ground and signal lines.
-(Photo courtesy ICE Corp).
+Photograph of an address buffer on the NMOS 64k SRAM showing power, ground and signal lines. (photo courtesy ICE Corp).

-Figure 3 - Photograph of the address buffer after the IC was stripped to polysilicon.
-Locations of individual transistors are shown.
-(Photo courtesy ICE Corp).
+Photograph of the address buffer after the IC was stripped to polysilicon.
+Locations of individual transistors are shown. (photo courtesy ICE Corp).

-Figure 4 - Circuit schematic of the address buffer.
-Numbers on the circuit elements correlate to the numbers in Figure 3.
-(Photo courtesy ICE Corp).
+Circuit schematic of the address buffer.
+Numbers on the circuit elements correlate to the numbers in Figure 3. (photo courtesy ICE Corp).

-Figure 5 - Photograph of the data-in circuit on the NMOS 64k SRAM showing power, ground and signal lines.
-(Photo courtesy ICE Corp).
+Photograph of data-in circuit on the NMOS 64k SRAM showing power, ground and signal lines. (photo courtesy ICE Corp).

-Figure 6 - Photograph of the data-in circuit after the IC was stripped to polysilicon.
-Locations of individual transistors are shown.
-(Photo courtesy ICE Corp).
+Photograph of the data-in circuit after the IC was stripped to polysilicon.
+Locations of the transistors are shown. (photo courtesy ICE Corp).

-Figure 7 - Circuit schematic of the data-in circuit.
-Numbers on the circuit elements correlate to the numbers in Figure 6.
-(Photo courtesy ICE Corp).
+Circuit schematic of the data-in circuit.
+Numbers on the circuit elements correlate to the numbers in Figure 6. (photo courtesy ICE Corp).

-Figure 8 - Photograph of the data-out circuit on the NMOS 64k SRAM showing power, ground and signal lines.
-(Photo courtesy ICE Corp).
+Photograph of the data-out circuit on the NMOS 64k SRAM showing power, ground and signal lines. (photo courtesy ICE Corp).

-Figure 9 - Photograph of the data-out circuit after the IC was stripped to polysilicon.
-Locations of individual transistors are shown.
-(Photo courtesy ICE Corp).
+Photograph of the data-out circuit after the IC was stripped to polysilicon.
+Locations of individual transistors are shown. (photo courtesy ICE Corp).

-Figure 10 - Circuit schematic of the data-out circuit.
-Numbers on the circuit elements correlate to the numbers in Figure 9.
-(Photo courtesy ICE Corp).
+Circuit schematic of the data-out circuit.
+Numbers on the circuit elements correlate to the numbers in Figure 9. (photo courtesy ICE Corp).